mathews5/WordPress-or-Die/README.txt

 = How do I edit the look of the polling area? =

-You can edit the css in `/wordpress-or-die/css/vote.css` or comment it out and make your own theme in your theme's stylesheet.
+You can edit the CSS in `/wordpress-or-die/css/vote.css` or comment it out and make your own theme in your theme's stylesheet.

 = Can I edit the labels to be different from `Good` and `Bad` =